 Allow me to let you into a secret – I’m shy.
 I know in the past I’ve found an outlet for humour, creativity and energy through drama and kids’ action songs on a conference stage, but those days are a fair bit into the past now.
 I enjoy preaching and leading worship and pastoral calls, but those activities seen by many as the main ‘work’ of a minister drain me and I need space afterwards to be renewed.
 It takes me a while to make friends, and to be honest I tend to be overawed by any ‘famous’ people who happen to be in the same room as me.
 Getting an autograph (or these days, a selfie) isn’t particularly on my agenda at festivals, concerts or cafes when I’m in their presence.

-Which is why you’re getting this picture instead of one with Martin Smith and me looking like bosom buddies:
+Which is why you’re getting the picture above instead of one with Martin Smith and me looking like bosom buddies!

 He was playing in Belfast at the weekend, singing solo with a great team of musicians who aren’t Delirious?.
 The venue was intimate, not at all like the large-scale performances of the past at the King’s Hall or Belfast Waterfront Hall.
 The musicianship was fantastic.
 And as the night continued I enjoyed listening to Smith’s new material as well as singing along with old favourites.
 At the end of the evening he hopped down off the stage and chatted with folks who had gathered to greet him.
 Not including me of course – I’m shy!